Tournia/presentation-screen/README.md

 ## Contact

-For more information on AngularJS please check out http://angularjs.org/
+For more information on AngularJS please check out http://angularjs.org/.
+The framework of [angular-seed](https://github.com/angular/angular-seed) is used for this project.

 [git]: http://git-scm.com/
 [bower]: http://bower.io